Unicon/cas-mfa/README.md

-# What is this project
+# What is this project?

 This is a project to develop free and open source compatibly licensed extensions for the current-generation CAS server product implementing
 * support for authenticating using multiple authentication factors